animo/siera-cli/README.md

-# Aries Cloudagent Controller Ferris
+# Aries CLI

-A tool that allows you, via Ferris, to interact with an Aries Cloudagent.
+A tool that allows you to interact with an Aries Cloudagent.

 Made by Animo Solutions